-* Monti outlines Italy austerity measures, wins confidence vote
+* Monti outlines Italy austerity measures, wins confidence

 * Spain's borrowing costs highest since 1997 at auction